 Conclusion – 3 Avenues to Project, Portfolio and Resource Management

-This article has introduced you to 3 ways to introduce a PPM solution.
-Depending on your top priority, you can choose from the following approaches – Beginning with:
+This article has introduced you to 3 ways to begin project management implementation.
+At all events, you should begin with a central project list, minimal scheduling and simple project status reports to be regularly updated.
+Depending on your top priority, you can choose from the following approaches – Project management implementation via:

 You have learned what to consider with each solution process and what benefit the respective approach will bring.
 Furthermore, you have found out how to go about extending the solution at a later stage.

-No matter what avenue you choose for introducing a project and portfolio planning tool in project management, make sure of three things:
+No matter what avenue you choose for your company, make sure of three things:

 - Begin with simple, straightforward steps.

 - Take the needs of all stakeholders into account.

 - Task a strong PMO with the realization.

 What have been your experiences with the introduction of a PPM solution so far?
 Do let us know!
 We look forward to reading about your thoughts in the comment area below.